ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.7:
+        *   Issue #110 follow-ons:
+            Cannot save tempo (BPM) in Windows when changed from main window.
+Caused by mixing a long and size_t, which messed up in the Windows build.
         *   Issue #111 follow-ons:
             *   Fixed initial time-signature drawing in data pane.
             *   Fixed errors in inserting a time-signature.
 Added a pulse calculator that iterates through time-signatures.
-        *   Issue #110 follow-ons: Cannot save tempo (BPM) in Windows when changed from main window.
-This was caused by mixing a long and a size_t and sizeof(long) in the Windows build.
+        *   Fixed an important port-translation bug in output port-mapping.
         *   Recent Files is disabled if there are none.
-        *   Revamped the Playlist tab, as it was confusing.
+        *   Revamped the Playlist tab, as it was confusing and very buggy.
     *   Version 0.99.6:
         *   Issue #3 follow-ons:
             *   Added a qscrollslave to allow QScrollArea to allow the pattern